Background and hypothesis

-Copyright: © 2014 Ellam et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2018 Padmakumar et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-Funding: This work was supported by a British Heart Foundation (www.bhf.org.uk) Clinical Research Training Fellowship to TE FS/11/74/29015.
+Funding: The work was supported by grants from the Department of Biotechnology (DBT, http://www.dbtindia.nic.in/), India (BT/PR12973/MED/122/47/2016) to Rohit Manchanda and the UKIERI (UKUTP20110055, http://www.ukieri.org/) to Rohit Manchanda and Keith L. Brain.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 Competing interests: The authors have declared that no competing interests exist.